 Are You Inside Now?

 After going through all the above options, you should be inside Windows.
-If repairing the startup or solving boot record errors don’t help, then restoring or resetting the PC will probably solve the problem, and you can do that from both the Boot menu and the Safe Mode.
-Although, these options can lead to deleting some of the recent data, but at least you will be inside Windows 10.
+If repairing the startup or solving boot record errors don’t help, then restoring or resetting the PC will probably solve the problem, and you can do that from both the Boot menu and Safe Mode.
+However, these options can lead to deleting some of the recent data, but at least you will be inside Windows 10.